isomerpages/nyp-sirs/index.md

       url: /success-and-articles/articles/whitepaper-may2022
       image: /images/blog/Highlights_SIRS Homepage_Whitepaper_eTail.png
       alt: Mannequin Image for Whitepaper
   - infopic:
-      title: Holistic Wellness for a Resilient You
-      description: Become more productive and inject positive vibes into your workplace to foster better relationships with colleagues, business partners and customers.
-      button: More about this workshop
-      url: digital-programmes/mc-ws/wellness
-      image: /images/images-2021/Home-Highlights-AliCM.png
-      alt: Image alt text
-  - infopic:
       title: Digital Mentorship Programme (DMP)
       description: Fast track your e-commerce and social commerce journey with this